Help with utilities, heating bills and rent in Chicago.

 The government of Chicago Department of Family and Support Services runs several centers around the city that administer rent, housing, utility, and other financial aid resources to the needy in the area.
-There are also other non-profits in Cook County as well as Chicago that can offer either emergency rental assistance or legal aid.
-A wide variety of services are offered from the Community Service Centers as well as these charities, including both financial assistance and also resources that provide other services, such as referrals.
+There are also other non-profits as well as charities in Cook County as well as Chicago that can offer either emergency rental assistance or legal aid.
+A wide variety of services are offered from the Community Service Centers as well as these charities, churches, or non-profits.
+The programs they administer include everything from financial assistance to grants for paying rent or security deposits, and also resources that provide other services, such as referrals.

 Call or stop by a center for free food or clothing, shelter, job training or placement, and career counseling.
 Some of the financial assistance programs administered include funds for rental, utility and heating bills, and other types of housing as well as security deposit assistance programs.
 The goal is to help solve the immediate crisis and place the family on a path for long term success.